Jamie Simpson: Radio career

 In 2012, Simpson joined Southern Cross Austereo in Rockhampton as a promotions staff member for Hot FM and Sea FM.
 Soon after he began work at Southern Cross Austereo, he became a relief announcer for both stations.
 With his quick wit and laid back attitude, Simpson has gained plaudits for his work in the industry and he formed a great relationship with Hot FM breakfast announcers, Browny (Paul Brown) & EJ (Emilie-Jain Palmer).
 Simpson became known for conducting live crosses to Browny & EJ's breakfast show while driving the station's "Hot Thunder" promotions vehicle to various locations to hand out free promotional merchandise to listeners.
 Although Browny and EJ have since moved on to other stations, Simpson has stayed close friends with the two presenters.

 In 2018, Simpson was added to the Triple M radio show "The B Team" a sportcentric panel show that focus's on sports in particular local Central Queensland sporting teams and athletes from all ages.
-Simpson bought a youthful, yet witty attitude to the show that was little too "serious" prior to his involvement.

 In May 2018, Simpson debuted his new segment on the B Team "60 seconds with Simo".
 Though it has only aired once at the time of writing and looks to become a regular on the weekend sports show.